suriya-shanmugam/personal_blog/content/blogs/transaction_isolation/index.md

 These principles — known as **ACID properties** — form the foundation of reliable transactional systems.

-Perfect — let’s continue with the **ACID Properties** section, expanding each property with clear explanations, realistic examples, and results that demonstrate what happens in both success and failure cases.

-Here’s the full, clean markdown-style content ready for your blog:

 ---

 # ACID Properties in Transactions